As part of the NHS response to Coronavirus (COVID-19), we have made changes to the services we provide

 Welcome packs:

-The Hatherton Centre and Clee: Family and Carers Booklet
+The Hatherton Centre and Clee: Forensic Mental Health Services Directorate Information for Family, Friends and Carers (pdf)

 As our service user's rehabilitation and treatment progresses, and they gain insight into their illness or condition and complete work to prevent re-offending, having leave can be an important part of their Recovery.